raquo/Laminar/website/docs/resources.md

 * [Github discussions](https://github.com/raquo/laminar/discussions) for how-tos, whys, and any questions or discussions that other people would benefit from easily finding.

-* [Github issues](https://github.com/raquo/laminar/issues) for bugs and feature requests
+* [Github issues](https://github.com/raquo/laminar/issues) for bugs and feature requests.

 * Please consider [sponsoring Laminar development](https://github.com/sponsors/raquo) on Github.